programmurr/positioning/README.md

-# Positioning and FLoating Elements
+# Positioning and Floating Elements

 An assignment from [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript/courses/html-and-css/lessons/positioning-and-floating-elements)